robertkuhn4512/NETWORK_TOOLS/readme.md

 ### 6.3.1 Create a least-privilege Vault policy

-Create a policy that can only read the two KV secrets.
+Create an ACL policy that can only read the two KV secrets needed at runtime (Postgres + pgAdmin).

 If your mount is KV v2 (the repo default), the paths include `/data/`: